nicklafferty/craftycody/content/life/playa-del-carmen-mexico.md

 ## Restaurants

+There is a _ton_ of good food in Mexico and it isn't hard to find authentic places for super cheap prices.
+Be sure to get pesos and then head out.

 ### Bistro Playa (Playa)

 **Address:** 1a Avenida, MZA 77, Local 2, Centro entre Calle 26 y 28, 77710 Playa del Carmen, Q.R., Mexico - [Google Maps](https://g.page/BistroPlaya?share)